Section Image

 Mohawk offers a quiet setting close to Utica and Syracuse

-Mohawk is one of three small villages along its namesake river in upstate New York, just south of Herkimer and Interstate 90.
-“In Mohawk, Ilion, Frankfort, Herkimer — the whole area here — you can’t tell when you’re going into the next one, they’re all so close together,” says Sarah Harrer, office manager for Herkimer County.
-Residents are within easy reach of larger cities like Utica and Syracuse, as well as the Adirondack Mountains.
-“Having the small-town life while still having access to larger amenities — this whole area is a great place to raise a family, or just have good neighbors,” says Herrer, who lives in nearby Little Falls.
+Mohawk is one of three small villages along its namesake river in upstate New York.
+“In Mohawk, Ilion, Frankfort, Herkimer — the whole area here — you can’t tell when you’re going into the next one, they’re all so close together,” says Sarah Harrer, the office manager for Herkimer County, who lives in nearby Little Falls.
+Thanks to Interstate 90, residents are within easy reach of larger cities like Utica and Syracuse as well as the Adirondack Mountains.
+“Having the small-town life while still having access to larger amenities — this whole area is a great place to raise a family or just have good neighbors,” Herrer says.

 National, Foursquare and ranch-style homes on compact lots

-Narrow residential streets lead past late-19th century National and Foursquare homes interspersed with midcentury ranch-style builds.
-Most streets offer level paved sidewalks ideal for strolling.
+Narrow residential streets lead past late-19th-century Nationals and Foursquares, interspersed with midcentury ranch-style homes.
+Most streets have paved sidewalks for strolling.
 Property sizes typically measure under 10,000 square feet, and many have short driveways and detached garages.
 A few investment properties recently sold for $70,000 to $85,000, but most National and ranch-style homes sell for $85,000 to $160,000.
-Cape Cods and split-level builds cost $165,0000 to $220,000.
+Cape Cods and split-levels go for $165,0000 to $220,000.

 Erie Canal and nearby mountains shape outdoor life

 The Erie Canal follows the river’s path through Mohawk.
 Runners, cyclists and walkers traverse the Erie Canalway Trail, and Erie Canal Cruises offers sightseeing trips from May through October.
-The village’s location in the foothills of the Adirondacks affords ample opportunities for day trips.
+The village’s location in the foothills of the Adirondacks means plenty of opportunities for day trips.
 “Old Forge is within an hour, so depending on the season, there’s different stuff to do there,” Harrer says.
-“In the summer, there’s a Water Safari, then there’s snowmobiling, hiking.
-A lot of people ride motorcycles.”
+“In the summer, there’s a Water Safari, then there’s snowmobiling, hiking, and a lot of people ride motorcycles.”

 Performing arts round out student life in Mohawk and nearby Ilion

 Students attend Harry M. Fisher Elementary School from prekindergarten through first grade before moving to Barringer Road Elementary for grades 2 through 4.
-Fisher Elementary receives a C-plus from Niche, and Barringer Road is rated B-minus.
-Next is Gregory B. Jarvis Middle School, rated C-plus, and Central Valley Academy, rated B. The district offers a vibrant performance arts program with vocal and instrumental music.
+Fisher Elementary receives a C-plus from Niche, and Barringer Road gets a B-minus.
+Next up, Gregory B. Jarvis Middle School gets a C-plus, and Central Valley Academy gets a B. The district offers a vibrant performance arts program with vocal and instrumental music.
 Fisher Elementary and Jarvis Middle School are in Mohawk, but students travel to nearby Ilion to attend the other schools.
-New York’s inter-district open enrollment policy allows students to apply to public schools outside their residential district.
+New York’s interdistrict open enrollment policy allows students to apply to public schools outside their residential district.

 Antiques and Mexican cuisine within two miles of Herkimer commerce

-A small retail district offers a Fastrac convenience store and gas station, Little Caesars Pizza and a handful of local shops and restaurants.
+A small retail district offers a Fastrac convenience store and gas station, Little Caesars Pizza, and a handful of local shops and restaurants.
 Down the road, tchotchkes, furniture and collectibles fill two floors at the Mohawk Antiques Mall, and Tren De Villa Mexican Restaurant serves nachos, birria and margaritas in an old train station.
-More shopping and dining options — including Walmart and Hannaford supermarket — are less than two miles away in Herkimer, and Utica is about 15 miles away for retail therapy.
+More shopping and dining options, including Walmart and Hannaford supermarket, are less than 2 miles away in Herkimer.
 “Utica is probably 20-something minutes from Mohawk, and there’s a mall there, so more major shopping is within reach,” Herrer says.

 Highways and buses link Mohawk to city amenities

-Although it’s possible to use the Erie Canalway Trail to walk or bike to Ilion and Frankfort — the three villages are within a five-mile radius — most residents rely on cars.
+Although it’s possible to use the Erie Canalway Trail to walk or bike about 5 miles to Ilion and Frankfort, most residents rely on cars to get around.
 New York State Route 28 crosses the canal to Herkimer, where it connects with I-90 to pave the way for the 15-mile drive to Utica and Wynn Hospital.
-Trailways buses stop in Mohawk to shuttle passengers to New York City, and travelers can catch flights from the airport in Syracuse, about 65 miles away, or Albany, roughly 80 miles away.
+Trailways buses stop in Mohawk to shuttle passengers to New York.
+Air travelers can catch flights in Syracuse, 65 miles away, or Albany, about 80.

 Fireworks, parades and local produce anchor community events